Anti-Cruelty Society

 It was founded on January 19, 1899, by a group of Chicago residents who had concerns about the treatment of the city's animals, from stray cats and dogs, to workhorses, to livestock.
-The Anti-Cruelty Society exists to prevent cruelty to animals and to advance humane education.
+Anti-Cruelty exists to prevent cruelty to animals and to advance humane education.
 Their mission is building a community of caring by helping pets and educating people.

-The Anti-Cruelty Society changed its policies to align with the no kill movement, in 2004, turning strays over to Chicago Animal Care and Control.

 History

 1899-1911

-Rosa Fay Thomas founded the Anti-Cruelty Society on January 19, 1899 in Chicago and was elected first acting president, upon the belief that society had an obligation to care and raise awareness for animals living in cruel conditions.
+Rosa Fay Thomas founded Anti-Cruelty on March 7, 1899 in Chicago and was elected first acting president, upon the belief that society had an obligation to care and raise awareness for animals living in cruel conditions.
 Its first shelter for small animals opened in 1904.
-The Anti-Cruelty Society’s first campaign to eliminate animal mistreatment/provide better care for animals involved improving the living and working conditions of workhorses in the city of Chicago in 1905.
+Anti-Cruelty’s first campaign to eliminate animal mistreatment/provide better care for animals involved improving the living and working conditions of workhorses in the city of Chicago in 1905.
 Early goals of the foundation concentrated on endeavors for workhorses, livestock, and small animals.
-For a short time, in addition to animal welfare, the Anti-Cruelty Society focused its efforts on child welfare cases.
-In 1906, the State of Illinois allotted a charter to the Anti-Cruelty Society to ensure the welfare of both animal and child welfare.
-During this time, the Anti-Cruelty Society implemented its first humane education movement to provide basic access to literature and lectures.
+For a short time, in addition to animal welfare, Anti-Cruelty focused its efforts on child welfare cases.
+In 1906, the State of Illinois allotted a charter to the Anti-Cruelty to ensure the welfare of both animal and child welfare.
+During this time, the Anti-Cruelty implemented its first humane education movement to provide basic access to literature and lectures.

 1911-1949

-The demand for services provided by the Anti-Cruelty Society grew exponentially during the Great Depression.
+The demand for services provided by Anti-Cruelty grew exponentially during the Great Depression.

-The Anti-cruelty society runs only through the funds that are donated to them.
-The Anti-cruelty society started after Rosa saw the mistreatment of horses.
+Anti-Cruelty runs through the funds that are donated to them.
+Anti-cruelty started after Rosa saw the mistreatment of horses.
 One of their first acts of business was putting up drinking fountains for the horses.

 1950-2000

-In 1976 the Anti-Cruelty Society began the volunteer program that is still open available today.
+In 1976, Anti-Cruelty began the volunteer program that is still open available today.

-The Anti-Cruelty Society's Mobile Vaccination Clinic began in 1986 offering free exams and vaccinations for cats and dogs to the disadvantaged neighborhoods in Chicago.
+Anti-Cruelty's Mobile Vaccination Clinic began in 1986 offering free exams and vaccinations for cats and dogs to the disadvantaged neighborhoods in Chicago.

 2001-2010

-As of 2004 the Anti-Cruelty Society stopped accepting stray dogs and cats into their shelters.

-As of 2010 The Anti-Cruelty Society has been using the services provided by Pet Point Data Management System, run by PetHealth.
+As of 2010, Anti-Cruelty has been using the services provided by Pet Point Data Management System, run by PetHealth.
 They provide inventory on adoptable cats and dogs which can help keep track of animal populations and facilitates the adoption processes.
 This service is provided for free to non-profit animal organizations and when an animal is adopted they provide a trackable chip.